robcarver17/pysystemtrade/docs/futures.md

 <a name="roll_calendars_from_approx"></a>
 ### Approximate roll calendars, adjusted with actual prices

 This is the method you'd use if you were starting from scratch, and you'd just got some prices for each futures contract.
-The relevant script is [here](#/sysinit/futures/rollcalendars_from_arcticprices_to_csv.py).
+The relevant script is [here](/sysinit/futures/rollcalendars_from_arcticprices_to_csv.py).
 Again it is only set up to run a single instrument at a time.

 In this script:

 - We get prices for individual futures contract [from Arctic](#arcticFuturesContractPriceData) that we created in the [previous stage](#get_historical_data)
 - We get roll parameters [from Mongo](#mongoRollParametersData), that [we made earlier](#set_up_roll_parameter_config)
-- We calculate the roll calendar `roll_calendar = rollCalendar.create_from_prices(dict_of_futures_contract_prices, roll_parameters)`
+- We calculate the roll calendar:
+`roll_calendar = rollCalendar.create_from_prices(dict_of_futures_contract_prices, roll_parameters)`
 - We do some checks on the roll calendar, for monotonicity and validity (these checks will generate warnings if things go wrong)
 - If we're happy with the roll calendar we [write](#csvRollCalendarData) our roll calendar into a csv file

 #### Calculate the roll calendar

-The actual code that generates the roll calendar is [here](#/sysdata/futures/roll_calendars.py)
+The actual code that generates the roll calendar is [here](/sysdata/futures/roll_calendars.py)

-The relevant part is:
+The interesting part is:

 ```python
 approx_calendar = _generate_approximate_calendar(list_of_contract_dates, roll_parameters_object)